viti16/FloqticS/README.md

-    bandeng.txt will have 500 rows and 11 columns, each row has energy of 11 bands for a k-vector dipoledrive.txt will have 11x500 rows and 11 columns, first 11 rows and 11 columns represent MME for a k-vector dipoleprobe.txt will have 11x500 rows and 11 columns, first 11 rows and 11 columns represent MME for a k-vector initialoccup.txt will have 500 rows and 11 columns, the occupation in each row must be ordered according to the band MME are complex numbers so if a MME is for e.g. 2+3i  then it should be written in input file dippoledrive.txt as (2,3).
-This is the FORTRAN complex number format.
-Make sure to enter the correct command to compile the code using ELPA and mpiifort compiler or equivalent in inputscript.sh file according to your computer and location of ELPA directory.
+    bandeng.txt will have 500 rows and 11 columns, each row has energy of 11 bands for a k-vector dipoledrive.txt will have 11x500 rows and 11 columns, first 11 rows and 11 columns represent MME for a k-vector dipoleprobe.txt will have 11x500 rows and 11 columns, first 11 rows and 11 columns represent MME for a k-vector initialoccup.txt will have 500 rows and 11 columns, the occupation in each row must be ordered according to the band <br>
+ MME are complex numbers so if a MME is for e.g. 2+3i  then it should be written in input file dippoledrive.txt as (2,3).
+This is the FORTRAN complex number format. <br> Make sure to enter the correct command to compile the code using ELPA and mpiifort compiler or equivalent in inputscript.sh file according to your computer and location of ELPA directory.

  3 Output files description:
     1) band.txt - contains the band energies (in eV) you have given corresponding to the k-vectors (for sanity check)